-The first step to build organisational learninga learning organisation is setting the right foundations in line with the five characteristics above.
+The first step to improve organisational learning is setting the right foundations in line with the five characteristics above.
 Experts have identified three building blocks that can serve as a bridge to translate the organisational learning theory to practice.
 Here is a summary of each building block.

 Firstly, it is imperative to build a supportive environment to enable learning.
 Learning environments have the following characteristics:

 - Time for reflection

 Building a supportive environment can have a tremendous impact on how employees, teams, and departments collaborate.
 Julie Morath, COO at Children’s Hospitals and Clinics of Minnesota, introduced a learning environment by a policy of blameless reporting, where threatening terms like “errors” and “investigations” were replaced by less judgemental ones, such as “accidents” and “analysis”.
 The learning that occurred after this change yielded a reduction in deaths and illnesses.

 Learning requires a clearly defined set of processes, activities, and steps, like any other part of the business.
 These processes involve the analysis of existing data, development of new knowledge, and communication of new learnings.